wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

     ![Graphical user interface, application, Teams Description automatically generated](./lab2-media/media/image55.png)

-    Since all the application are working fine at this time, you do not see any health investigations on the Health page yet.
+    Since all the applications are working fine at this time, you do not see any health investigations on the Health page yet.

     ![Graphical user interface, text, application Description automatically generated](./lab2-media/media/image56.png)